radiantearth/stac-spec/collection-spec/collection-spec.md

 | -------- | ---------------- | -------------------------------------------------------------------- |
 | interval | [[string\|null]] | **REQUIRED.** Potential *temporal extent* covered by the collection. |

 **interval**: A list of a list of two datetimes.
-The wrapped list to potentially support multiple extents later or with an extension.
+The wrapped list is to potentially support multiple extents later or with an extension.
 The datetimes MUST be formatted according to [RFC 3339, section 5.6](https://tools.ietf.org/html/rfc3339#section-5.6).
 Open date ranges are supported by setting either the start or the end time to `null`.
 Example for data from the beginning of 2019 until now: `[["2009-01-01T00:00:00Z", null]]`.
 The temporal reference system is the Gregorian calendar.

 ### Provider Object